7db9a/lsk/README.md

 Imagine ls, but you can 'key' into the file or dir instead of just starring at it.

 It's experimental.
+Kinda lugs, but it'll be super-fast soon.
 At the momement, only files and dirs are differentiated by hard-coded colors, so you can't see if a file is executable or something.

 ![](assets/demo_work.gif)